gelinas-lambda/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 ## Submitting your work

 Please submit a link to your journal entry for this sprint, in the Sprint Retrospective Form.
-This is to be done every _Friday before Noon_ -- for Full Time -- and before the end of your 2nd '5th' day -- for Part Time -- to be counted as a submission for that sprint.
+This is to be done every _Friday before 11am -- for Full Time -- and before the end of your 2nd '5th' day -- for Part Time -- to be counted as a submission for that sprint.

 ## Rubric & Samples